crn565/crn565/README.md

 ## Working Live

-I am an Industrial Technical Engineer in the electricity branch with a specialty in Industrial Electronics and I am also a Technical Systems Computer Engineer from UNED.
+I am an Industrial Technical Engineer in the electricity area with specialty in Industrial Electronics and I'm also a Technical Systems Computer Engineer from UNED.

 I have worked as a Project Manager at Telefónica de España and I have also been a collaborating professor at the EET (Telefónica School of Technical Excellence) in the Systems department in the Innovation section.